The Mobius2 math format

 ** The units of the arguments to a (comparison) operator must be of the same unit.
 It produces a dimensionless boolean result.

-*** For the + and - operators the types of the two arguments must be the same, and the result has that unit.
+*** For the + and - operators the units of the two arguments must be the same, and the result has that unit.
 For *, / and //, unit arithmetic is applied.
 That is, the units of the arguments are themselves multiplied or divided with one another to produce the result unit.

 Unary operator